 Navigating The Challenges Of Temporal Lobe ADHD

-Temporal lobe ADHD (sometimes known as temporal lobe ADD) can be defined as a type of attention-deficit/hyperactivity disorder affecting the temporal lobes of the brain, which are generally located behind the temples.
+Temporal lobe ADHD (previously potentially known as temporal lobe ADD) is a type of attention-deficit hyperactivity disorder (ADHD) affecting the temporal lobes of the brain, which are generally located behind the temples.
 This area typically contains the primary auditory cortex and is responsible for several functions, such as the processing of emotions, sensory information, and auditory information.
 The temporal lobes can also be involved in long-term and verbal memory, language comprehension, and speech.

-It can be important to note that this type of ADHD is based on the work of Dr. Daniel Amen and is not currently corroborated by the American Psychological Association (APA) or the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+This type of ADHD is based on the work of Dr. Daniel Amen.
+It is not currently corroborated by the American Psychological Association (APA) or the Diagnostic and Statistical Manual of Mental Disorders (DSM) by the American Psychiatric Association.

-Symptoms of this disorder can be highly disruptive to a person's life, potentially harming relationships and, in severe cases, interfering with the ability to function independently.
-Temporal lobe ADHD can be treatable with proper medical and psychological intervention, potentially including behavioral therapy, support groups, medication, and lifestyle adjustments.
+Symptoms of this disorder can be highly disruptive to a person's life, potentially harming relationships and, in severe cases, interfering with one’s ability to function independently.
+However, temporal lobe ADHD can be treatable with proper medical and psychological intervention, potentially including behavioral therapy, support groups, medication, and lifestyle adjustments.

 Seven types of ADHD

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) officially recognizes and provides diagnostic criteria for three types of ADHD: predominately inattentive type, predominately hyperactive-impulsive type, and combined type.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) officially recognizes and provides diagnostic criteria for three types of ADHD: predominately inattentive type, predominately hyperactive-impulsive type, and combined type.

 The seven types of ADHD, according to Dr. Amen, can include the following: